-Update 2017: *Hannah lives at Faith Home.
-She has the best dimples! *Hannah loves to be the ‘mother’ of her foster sisters, always taking care of them and redirecting them on the right path. *Hannah also enjoys singing and dancing, often performing alongside some of her other foster sisters during SCH’s holiday shows.
-She has recently lost some sponsors and now needs $340/month in sponsorship.
+Update 2017: *Hannah lives at Faith Home Yellow, alongside foster sisters close to her in age.
+She has the best dimples! *Hannah loves to be the ‘mother’ of the younger foster sisters who live in various other parts of her home, always taking care of them and redirecting them on the right path. *Hannah is a superstar dancer who also enjoys singing, often performing alongside some of her foster sisters during SCH’s holiday shows.
+She works with SCH’s vocational program, making different kinds of bangle bracelets, as well as helping out with younger kids and kids with more severe disabilities.
+She’s always looking adorable in her new, red-framed eyeglasses!
+She needs $275/month in sponsorship!
 You can sponsor her here.

 Update 2015: *Hannah continues to attend private school.
 She is learning to make handicrafts (jewelry), help with household chores, and cook, among other things.
 She is still a bright spot in her foster home and helps everyone and anyone who needs it.